endeavouros-team/PKGBUILDS/eos-bash-shared/man/eos-pkginfo/eos-pkginfo.md

 Show usage and/or developer information about an EndeavourOS/Arch/AUR package.<br>Package can be identified by its name, included program, or file path.

-Supports bash conpletion for file names.
+Supports bash completion for file names.
 Note that for AUR packages completion is not supported.

 ## Synopsis
 ```